area17/js-helpers/README.md

 ## Update Log

 **1.0.0**
-* Support is IE11+, Safari 10+, Edge, recent Chrome, recent FF to bring into line with A17 FE Boilerplate
+* Support is IE11+, Safari 10+, Edge, recent Chrome, recent FF to bring into line with A17 FE Boilerplate (and no longer IE9+, Safari 6+).
-* Switch to `MutationObserver`
 * Deprecation notices on:
   * forEach
+  * manageBehaviors
   * triggerCustomEvent

 **0.8.4**